 FRONTAGE AND SETBACKS

-The Planning Board shall evaluate the natural features of the land, the suitability of proposed lots or dwelling units, and overall layout requirements of the development, and may approve reduced interior setbacks and reduced frontage requirements on interior roads.
+The Planning Board shall evaluate the natural features of the land, the suitability of proposed lots or dwelling units, and overall layout requirements of the development, and may approve reduced interior setbacks and reduced frontage requirements on interior roads in accordance with RSA 674:58-61.
 The setbacks from existing roads and from abutting properties not part of the application shall not be reduced.
 The Planning Board may require increased setbacks and/or vegetative screening from existing roads and/or abutting properties.

 LOT SHAPE